Keyboard shortcuts

 The Todo example uses a single Database named "todo":

-// Attempt to find an existing database by name using find_database
+// Try to find the database by name

 Ok(mut databases) => {

-Ok(databases.pop().unwrap()) // Safe unwrap as find_database errors if empty
+databases.pop().unwrap() // unwrap is safe because find_database errors if empty

 }